leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-Building-a-Report-from-Scratch.md

 ![](/images/L-Dev-Report_from_Scratch/103.png)

-**Step 3:** Let’s start by formatting our report definitions area.
-Our report definitions area for this report will have very similar formatting to the one used in CustomerOrderHistory, except that some of the areas will have fewer rows.
-We can thus start by copying and pasting the report definitions area from CustomerOrderHistory to the SalesOrder worksheet.
+**Step 3:** Formatting the report definitions area.
+The report definitions area for this report will have very similar formatting to the one used in CustomerOrderHistory, except that some of the areas will have fewer rows.
+You can thus start by copying and pasting the report definitions area from CustomerOrderHistory to the SalesOrder worksheet.

 Switch workbooks back to CustomerOrderHistory.